Ohayo-hayst/Devilla/README.md

 "# Activity2"
-"# Alessandro D. Gay AF"
+"# Alessandro Can Aim 4 sht in Valo"